EIDA/mediatorws/README.rst

 :code:`$PATH_INSTALLATION_DIRECTORY/mediatorws/config/eidangws_config`.

 The default location of the configuration file is :code:`/var/www/mediatorws/config/eidangws_config`.
-To load this file from a custom location comment out the lines
+To load this file from your custom location comment out the lines

 .. code:: python

   #import eidangservices.settings as settings
-  #settings.PATH_EIDANGWS_CONF = '/path/to/your/custom/eidangws_conf'
+  #settings.PATH_EIDANGWS_CONF = '/path/to/your/custom/eidangws_config'

 in your :code:`*.wsgi` file.
 Also, adjust the path.
 Finally, restart the Apache2 server.

-.. todo:

-  (damb): To be tested.

 Test WSGI servers
 =================